kingzamzon/docs/docs/sdk/migrations/datil-dev.md

 ### Encrypted Data

-Because Chronicle Vesuvius is a new Lit network, a new round of Distributed Key Generation (DKG) has been done, resulting in new BLS root keys for the network.
+Because Vesuvius is a new Lit network, a new round of Distributed Key Generation (DKG) has been done, resulting in new BLS root keys for the network.
 This means all previously encrypted data using `cayenne`'s public BLS key, will **not** be able to be decrypted using the `datil-dev` network.

 To migrate existing encrypted data, you will need to decrypt it using `cayenne`, then re-encrypt the data using the `datil-dev` network.